4ngel2769/discord-rpc/README.md

 ![ID](https://i.ibb.co/pzsqH98/image.png)

 For the next step you can download the `package.json` on this repository.
 After that you can install the needed dependencies using `npm i discord-rpc`.

+The last step is launching it.
+You can do that by typing `node index.js` in a terminal window.
+The presence will run for as long as the terminal and Discord are running.
+To stop it, close the terminal.

+Star this repo if it helped you!